northumbrian-data/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
-⛔ Note: Please search to see if an issue already exists for the bug you have encountered before opening a new one to prevent duplication. ⛔
+⛔ Note: Please search to see if an issue is already open or previously closed for the bug you have encountered before opening a new one to prevent duplication. ⛔
 -->

 ## Bug Description